frisoft/ateam/README.md

 `deletions` is the number of lines removed by the pull request.
 Small pull requests should be reviewed first.
 Deleted lines need to be reviewed as well, but it is usually a quicker job, so they have a lower weight in the formula.

+`based_on_main_branch` is 1 if the pull request is based on the main branch.
+It is 0 if based on another pull request.
+It is best reviewing first pull request based on the main branch.

 ## ateam todo